-The project scope has been revised to include mechanical equipment upgrades at the warehouse and the heavy equipment shop and to remove the replacement of the warehouse's roof.
+The project scope has remained the same.
 The schedule and expenditure projections shown in Block B above are preliminary planning level estimates and are expected to change based upon site conditions and design constraints.
 Planning work began under ESP A-859.11, Anacostia Depot Reconfiguration.